turanszkij/mini_video/README.md

 # Mini Video Sample [![Github Build Status](https://github.com/turanszkij/mini_video/workflows/Build/badge.svg)](https://github.com/turanszkij/mini_video/actions)

-This sample shows how to use the Vulkan and DirectX 12 graphics API to decode H264 videos without any external dependencies.
+This sample shows how to use the Vulkan, DirectX 12 and DirectX 11 graphics APIs to utilize the video decoder hardware.

 A screenshot of this program: